markleboeuf/website-hugo/content/portfolio/two_flavors_of_parallelism.md

 tags = ["PARALLEL", "R", "FOREACH", "MULTIDPLYR"]
 +++

 Tired of waiting around for your simulations to finish?
 Run them in parallel!
-This post covers two seperate ways to add  parallelism -- and speed -- to your R code.
+This post covers two seperate ways to add parallelism to your R code.
 <!--more-->

 <img src="../two_flavors_of_parallelism_images/two_flavors.jpg" class="img-responsive" style="display: block; margin: auto;" />